tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Nov 16 2007

-Vaughn Morar (a 33-year-old White middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
+Vaughn Morar (a 33-year-old white middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Vaughn Morar had extensive experience in preaching his views to theists.
 He was not afraid.
 As Vaughn Morar entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Vaughn Morar used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Vaughn Morar argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.